 Instead, focus on what is known to be contributing factors to that 80% output and ignore everything else in order to input just 20% time and effort.
 Thankfully, local SEO is a little easier to figure out than what marketing channels are working for a multinational corporation!

 Leapfrog with Google (and Bing)

 Google, and Bing, can actually do a lot of the hard work for you if you let them.
-This can be done through the use of something called Google My Business and this really should be your first step in local search optimisation.
-With that in mind, if you haven’t already of course, head over to the Google My Business page and claim your listing now.
+This can be done through the use of something called Google My Business and this really should be your first step in local search optimization.
+With that in mind, if you haven’t already, of course, head over to the Google My Business page and claim your listing now.